The following information is provided for reference purposes only and should be used at your own risk!

 Note: Precise alignment is not necessary.

-Removal of vanos solenoid
+Removal of Vanos solenoid

-Vanos solenoid removal relieves vanos hydraulics and allows manipulation of vanos and engine timing without need for air compressor and expensive electrical switches.
+Vanos solenoid removal relieves Vanos hydraulics and allows manipulation of Vanos and engine timing without need for air compressor and expensive electrical switches.
 This method is also easier to perform, clearer to understand, and less problematic.

-Remove vanos solenoid electrical cable connector at vanos bottom left.
+Remove Vanos solenoid electrical cable connector at Vanos bottom left.

 Press in connector side clips and pull/pry off connector (tack lifter).